-1Answered by those aged≥5, 2Has your child received any painkilling medicine, e.g. paracetamol or ibuprofen, in the last 6 hours before being checked for trial suitability
+1Answered by those aged≥5, 2Has your child received any painkilling medicine, e.g. paracetamol or ibuprofen, in the last 6 hours before being checked for trial suitability, 3From 0 (not at all unwell) to 10 (extremely unwell)

 In the two-group study, the only measure to have a difference, exceeding the pre-specified criterion of 20% or 0.75 standard deviations, was receipt of a delayed prescription for an antibiotic (Table 2b).
 Those prescriptions should have been issued, and recorded, prior to randomisation, and so it should not be the case that allocation to study group influenced antibiotic prescription, although we are unable to confirm this for sure.